am8850/raspivpnserver/README.md

 ### 1.0 Connect the Raspberry Pi to Ethernet && Assignt it a static IP

-For this to work make sure to connec the Pi tthrough the Ethernet port to your router and assign it a static IP.
+For the docker image to work, make sure to connec the Pi tthrough the Ethernet port to your router and assign it a static IP.

 ### 1.1 - Install Docker